-Judaism has special blessings for everything: seeing the new moon, smelling a fragrant fruit, hearing sad news, for fire, for beauty in people, animals, and in Nature.
+Judaism has special blessings for everything: seeing the new moon, smelling a fragrant fruit, hearing sad news, for fire, for beauty in people, animals, and in the Nature.
 And it has a special blessing for seeing a rainbow.
-Every Rainbow Day activity can include teaching this blessing, and you might just see a rainbow on Rainbow Day, when spring rains come to many regions.
-Other blessings of appreciation include the one for seeing fruit trees in flower, which is only said in Nissan and Iyyar-Go to neohasid.org/stoptheflood/birkat\hailanot to find out about this blessing.
+Every Rainbow Day activity can include teaching the blessing for rainbows, and you might just see a rainbow on Rainbow Day, when spring rains come to many regions of North America and the world.
+But if you don't see a rainbow, you can also do other blessings of appreciation.
+One special one for seeing fruit trees flower is only said in Nissan and Iyyar-that's this month.
+Go to neohasid.org/stoptheflood/birkat\hailanot to find out how to do this blessing.
 Then you can bless the rainbow colors of spring's flowers even if you don't see a rainbow.